nevarsin/nevarsin.github.io/_posts/2019-12-13-devops-what.markdown

 This has been the biggest revolution in the field: containerization took away all the complexity of creating a proper run environment for an application by segmenting filesystem/network thus providing an evoluted chroot jail for a specific process or service.

-Each container becomes an indipendent piece of the whole project and its content will be deployed in the same way on a single workstation dev environment, on a staging local server or in a production cloud infrastructure.
+Each container becomes an independent piece of the whole project and its content can be deployed in the same exact way on a single workstation dev environment, on a staging local server or in a production cloud infrastructure.

-LOREM IPSUM
+Some refs:
+- <a target="_blank" href="https://docs.docker.com/get-started/">Docker "Get Started" documentation</a>
+- <a target="_blank" href="https://labs.play-with-docker.com/">Play with Docker</a>

+You can also have a look at two docker images I created:
+- <a target="_blank" href="https://www.cmdbuild.org"> CMDBuild Asset Manager </a>: <a target="_blank" href="https://hub.docker.com/repository/docker/trepz/cmdbuild" >Docker Image</a> | <a target="_blank" href="https://github.com/nevarsin/docker-cmdbuild">Github repo</a>
+- <a target="_blank" href="https://www.resiprocate.org/ReTurn_Overview">reSIProcate STUN/TURN Server: <a target="_blank" href="https://hub.docker.com/repository/docker/trepz/stunturn">Docker Image</a> |<a target="_blank" href="https://github.com/nevarsin/docker-resiprocate"> Github repo</a>

+### CI/CD tools

+Continuous Integration and Continuous Deployment are often found together and featured at the same time in a few open source projects.
+Some refers to them as "glorified script".
+It's basically a whole lot of pre made automation that does the following:
+1. gets triggered by commits of a source control management (Git, Mercurial)
+2. compiles the source
+3. executes automated tests
+4. if both build and tests are successful, deploys the application in staging/production
+5. reports on all of the above

+Some of the prominent ones are <a target="_blank" href="https://travis-ci.org/" >Travis CI</a> (general oriented and with a native GitHub integration) and <a target="_blank" href="https://jenkins.io/" >Jenkins</a> (more Java oriented but extremely flexible nonetheless).
+<a target="_blank" href="https://www.gitlab.com" >Gitlab </a>also includes CI/CD feature even on its Community Edition.

+### Orchestration

+Once code (in form of containers) is in production, you'll need to rationalize how those containers will behave, be located, scale, etc.
+This is the duty of an orchestration application.
+It provides CLI and API to pick containers from a repository (called registry) and deploy them in a production environment, most of the times a cloud one.

+The complexity of orchestration can be overwhelming.
+A specialized role emerged subsequently in order to handle "only" the Ops part of orchestration: <a target="_blank" href="https://landing.google.com/sre/books/" >the Site Reliability Engineer</a>.

+There are multiple solutions to orchestrate with but I will be misdirecting you if I pointed you somewhere else than to <a target="_blank" href="https://kubernetes.io/"> Kubernetes</a>.
+You will find a lot of "distribution" of Kubernetes (or K8S for short) provided by every major cloud player and also some learning/dev single-node versions like MiniKube or MicroK8s.

+## Human interaction

+### Communication

+### Feedback

+# Final tips

+I strongly recommend one book above all: The Phoenix Project.
+It's a novel (yet, seriously) involving